Constitution of the Maryland Dermatologic Society

-The officers shall consist of a President, Vice-President, and Secretary-Treasurer.
-These officers shall be elected at a spring meeting and EACH shall hold office for TWO YEARS commencing the following fall.
+The officers shall consist of a President and Vice-President and immediate-past president.
+These officers shall be elected at a spring meeting and shall hold office for two years commencing the following fall.

 Section 1 – Duties of Officers

-B) In the absence of the President, the Vice-President shall perform the duties of the President and in the absence of both, the Secretary-Treasurer.
+- In the absence of the President, the Vice-President shall perform the duties of the President and in the absence of both, the Immediate Past-President.
 If no elected officer is present, a temporary President shall be selected by a majority vote of the members present.

-C) The Secretary-Treasurer shall keep the minutes of proceedings of each meeting, and do all other writing necessary to the proper functions of his office.
-He shall collect dues from all members, make any necessary payments for expenses incurred by the Society and by his office, and at the first meeting of each year rendered a detailed and correct statement of all receipts and disbursements, which must be checked by an auditing committee appointed by the President.
-He shall keep a permanent and accurate record of all minutes, attendance, dues paid, other important transactions and the roll of the members attending each meeting.
+- The administrator of the society shall keep the minutes of proceedings of each meeting, and do all other writing necessary to the proper functions of his office.
+The administrator shall collect dues from all members, make any necessary payments for expenses incurred by the Society and by his office, and at the first meeting of each year rendered a detailed and correct statement of all receipts and disbursements, which must be checked by the president committee appointed by the President.
+The administrator shall keep a permanent and accurate record of all minutes, attendance, dues paid, other important transactions and the roll of the members attending each meeting.

 Section 2 – All officers must be Board Certified in Dermatology.

-Section 1 – Active membership is to be conferred only on physicians who have been certified as Diplomates of the American Board of Dermatology, Inc. or have received subspecialty certification in Dermatopathology by the American Boards of Dermatology and Pathology (bold text indicates amendment effective 5/17/2011).
+Section 1 – Active membership is to be conferred only on physicians who have been certified as Diplomates of the American Board of Dermatology, Inc., or have received subspecialty certification in Dermatopathology by the American Boards of Dermatology and Pathology.

 Section 2 – All full members of the society as of May 31, 1976 will be active members.

 Section 3 – Associate membership is to be conferred on those physicians who have completed the required training and are qualified to take the American Board of Dermatology examination but have not achieved certification.